Kenoalpe/asm-compiler-exercise/README.md

 `python3 -m app`

 # How to use
-It is important to notice that the output of this Assembler only works for a specific CPU made for this Projekt.
+It is important to notice that the output of this Assembler only works for a specific CPU made for this projekt.

 ## Writing an Assembler File
-To use the Assembler you'd have to write an Assembler File names `asm.txt` containing your Instructions for your CPU Programm.
+To use the Assembler you'd have to write an Assembler File named `asm.txt` containing your instructions for your CPU programm.

 This perticular Assembler supports the following Instructions:
 | Instruction     | Definition      |